 where~$C_p \eqdef \frac{1}{p+1} \binom{2p}{p}$ denotes the $p$-th Catalan number.

 Combinatorial models for the free algebras on the diassociative and dendriform operads were described in~\cite{Loday-dialgebras, LodayRonco}.
 The free diassociative algebra is described in~\cite{Loday-dialgebras} in terms of middle entries in monomials.
 The free dendriform algebra was described by J.-L.~Loday and M.~Ronco in~\cite{LodayRonco} as an algebra on planar binary trees.
-Other important dendriform algebras include the shuffle algebra and the algebra of permutations of C.~Malvenuto and C.~Reutenauer~\cite{MalvenutoReutenauer} (also called free quasi-symmetric functions~$\FQSym$), where the classical shuffle product splits into two partial shuffles according to the provenance of the first letter:
+Other important dendriform algebras include the shuffle algebra and the algebra of permutations of C.~Malvenuto and C.~Reutenauer~\cite{MalvenutoReutenauer} (also known as the algebra of free quasi-symmetric functions~$\FQSym$), where the classical shuffle product splits into two partial shuffles according to the provenance of the first letter: